-If you are the potential defendant: If the plaintiff probably does have a decent case, start by offering about 50% of what is demanded.
+If the plaintiff probably does have a decent case, start by offering about 50% of what is demanded.
 This should be enough to start negotiations.
 Many plaintiffs will ultimately agree to knock as much as one-third off their original demand to save the time and trouble of going to court.

-Consider the time at stake.
 To arrive at a compromise offer, consider how much it's worth to you to eliminate the time and aggravation of going to court.
 One good approach is to put a dollar value on an hour of your time and then multiply by the number of hours you estimate that going to court will take.

-Weigh your chances of winning a lawsuit.
 Take into consideration the chance that you might lose, or get less than you ask for.
 In a recent study of 996 small claims cases that actually went to trial: